BB_Co logo

 This paper from the 2011 CIGRE conference in Bulogna describes their breaker concept pretty well.
 Here is a diagram of the breaker:

-The 2 ms delay that ABB cites in operation of their breaker (which is quite fast compared to most prior art breakers) is not the time until current stops flowing, but the time at which di/dt changes sign and the current starts being reduced.
+The 2 to 5 ms delay that ABB cites in operation of their breaker (different numbers quoted in different places; which is quite fast compared to most prior art breakers) is not the time until current stops flowing, but the time at which di/dt changes sign and the current starts being reduced.
 This delay is due to the fast mechanical switch, which must open far enough to prevent restriking an arc before the main IGBT array can be opened.
-Patents have not yet issued, and I think the ABB breaker may in fact not be patentable in general over Lian's US patent 3,534,226 (assigned to Hughes Aircraft), which is also the closest prior art to my Ballistic Breaker patent application
+The hybrid nature of the commutation differentiates ABB's approach from Lian's US patent 3,534,226, which is also one of the closest prior art patents to my Ballistic Breaker patent application

 By controlling the switching of the IGBTs the voltage transient due to the voltage rising high enough to push current through the MOVs is split into many small parts, which can keep the overvoltage quite low if the timing of closing the IGBTs is properly controlled.
 Collectively, the MOVs must have enough capacity to absorb all the magnetic energy stored in the line, which can be hundreds of MJ, implying that the MOV array weighs a metric ton or so for a long HVDC line.
 An individual MOV begins to conduct around 1.5X the normal line current, so if all the IGBTs were switched simultaneously the voltage during shutoff could go to ~1.5-2X the normal line voltage.
 However, by controlling the switching time of the individual IGBTs the voltage switching transient could be much lower.
 This part of the breaker (the IGBT array) in isolation is the "power electronic breaker" to which Ram Adapa refers in the Power Magazine article cited above.

 The much lower resistance of the single IGBT or IGCT used for commutation means the on-state losses are (according to ABB's CIGRE paper) in the low tens of kW for a 2kA, 320kV HVDC line; if we take that to mean 40kW on-state loss in the commutating IGCT/IGBT, that implies only ~0.005% of transmitted power.
 This is much better than the on-state loss for an IGBT-based switch in which all the current flows all the time through the entire IGBT array, for which the on-state loss would be ~0.25% of power at full rated power.
 The ABB breaker is much better than that, and does indeed usher in an era where large interconnected high power HVDC grids (supergrids) can be protected by circuit breakers.
-I believe ABB's breaker will more expensive than my Ballistic Breaker or a hybrid Ballistic Breaker, which follows the same idea as ABB's design of using a fast switch to do the first commutation to the device which ultimately opens the circuit.
+I believe ABB's breaker will be more expensive than my Ballistic Breaker or a hybrid Ballistic Breaker, which follows the same idea as ABB's design of using a fast switch to do the first commutation to the device which ultimately opens the circuit, but where the circuit is opened via the electromechanical commutating circuit breaker (which I have been calling a Ballistic Breaker).
 I welcome ABB's innovation as the first viable HVDC circuit breaker, and I look forward to competing with them.

-ABB's approach cuts the on state power losses, because in the on state, most of the power only goes through the low loss low voltage IGCT or IGBT, but makes an even more expensive circuit breaker than a simple IGBT-based switch with MOVs (what Ram Adapa mentioned in the Power Magazine article cited above.
-This is no doubt a big advance from the prior art DC circuit breaker of US patent 3,809,959 (from ASEA before they joined Brown-Boveri to form ABB), but it is not true to say it is the "world's first circuit breaker for HVDC."
-It is true to say it is more compact and faster than the prior art methods, though I think the story put out by ABB that faster action (5 ms versus 50 ms) is crucial to create a workable HVDC grid is debatable (see this post by Gregor Czisch).
+ABB's approach cuts the on state power losses, because in the on state, most of the power only goes through the low loss low voltage IGCT or IGBT, but makes an even more expensive circuit breaker than a simple IGBT-based switch with MOVs (which Ram Adapa mentioned in the Power Magazine article cited above).
+This is no doubt a big advance from the prior art DC circuit breaker of US patent 3,809,959 (from ASEA before they joined Brown-Boveri to form ABB; this device is still used in current-source converters around the world), but it is not true to say it is the "world's first circuit breaker for HVDC."
+It is true to say it is more compact and faster than the prior art methods, though I think the story put out by ABB that faster action (2-5 ms versus 50 ms) is crucial to create a workable HVDC grid is debatable (see this post by Gregor Czisch).
+Faster acting circuit breakers are indeed needed for multi-terminal HVDC based on VSC converters, but not for the older thyristor-based LCC designs (you can read about that in this excellent review by Professor Franck).
 The prior art ASEA method is widely deployed in HVDC schemes today, to shut down one leg of a bipole HVDC scheme when needed (so that the other leg can still operate as a monopole with ground return in case of a fault on one leg of the scheme).

 ABB's HVDC circuit breaker may not be cost competitive with an HVDC Ballistic Breaker (my invention, see www.ballisticbreaker.com), once I get funding to build one.
 The use of power electronics requires liquid cooling, and a high degree of redundancy.
 If I am correct, the cost of ABB's Hybrid HVDC Breakers will be about 25% of the cost of a VSC AC/DC converter station, or about $35/kW